amadeus4dev/developer-guides/docs/faq.md

 ### How can I report bugs or suggest improvements to the Self-Service section?

 We love feedback from our community and it helps us create the best possible product for all users!
 If you want to report a bug or suggest improvements, please go to the Support section and get in touch using the Contact form.

-## Booking code

-### What exactly is the booking code?

-The booking code is the 10 character identifier of a product, room or a rate.
-It is sent in response to a multisingleavailabilty request.
-If the channel is sending a pricing request or a sell afterwards, the booking code will have to be including in the request as it allows the recognition of the rate to be booked.